Sepoy martyred in Indian firing

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Sepoy Zaheer Ahmed embraced martyrdom on Thursday in the Thub Sector of the Line of Control (LOC) due to unprovoked Indian firing, said a press release issued here by the Inter-Services Public Relations (ISPR).
+RAWALPINDI: Sepoy Zaheer Ahmed Thursday embraced martyrdom in Thub Sector of the Line of Control (LOC) due to Indian unprovoked firing, said a press release issued here by Inter Services Public Relations (ISPR).
 The Shaheed soldier belonged to village Sultan Pur, Tehsil and District Bhimber.
 He is survived by a widow.
-Pakistan Army troops retaliated effectively and engaged the enemy posts involved in unprovoked firing.
+Pakistan Army troops retaliated effectively and engaged enemy posts, involved in unprovoked firing.

-RAWALPINDI: Sepoy Zaheer Ahmed embraced martyrdom on Thursday in the Thub Sector of the Line of Control (LOC) due to unprovoked Indian firing, said a press release issued here by the Inter-Services Public Relations (ISPR).
+RAWALPINDI: Sepoy Zaheer Ahmed Thursday embraced martyrdom in Thub Sector of the Line of Control (LOC) due to Indian unprovoked firing, said a press release issued here by Inter Services Public Relations (ISPR).
 The Shaheed soldier belonged to village Sultan Pur, Tehsil and District Bhimber.
 He is survived by a widow.
-Pakistan Army troops retaliated effectively and engaged the enemy posts involved in unprovoked firing.
+Pakistan Army troops retaliated effectively and engaged enemy posts, involved in unprovoked firing.

 Comments